-See Table 34 for the definition of each subchannel in the frame structure.
-The generation procedure of each subchannel is described in 5.1.7.2 and can be classified into three working mode: normal mode, low-error mode and mmWave mode.
+See Table 43 for the definition of each sub-field in the frame structure.
+The generation procedure of each sub-field is described in 1.7.2 and can be classified into three working mode: normal mode, low-error mode and mmWave mode.
 Both normal mode and low-error mode are used for sub 6 GHz band, in which the low-error mode is used to achieve high reliability. mmWave mode is used in millimeter wave band (above 24GHz, etc.).
-The normal mode and low-error mode can be distinguished by preamble sequence detection.
+The mode detection algorithm of the current frame in STA is implementation related.
+For example, the normal mode and low-error mode can be distinguished by preamble sequence.
+Moreover, the decoding results of SICH/CCH can also help the mode detection.

 The length of UGI can be adjusted in unit of samples to align the frame with timing source (GPS, etc.) and achieve time synchronization between multiple CAPs.

-Table 34
+Table 43